adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 A dedicated NFS server is a good `RWX` solution, by using [this provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).
 It allows scalability and resiliency with [GlusterFS](https://www.gluster.org/).
 But it stays a single point of failure in case of network problems, and give of course low IOPS.
 It's also a separate server to maintain.

 For Hetzner, the easiest `RWO` solution is to use the [official CSI](https://github.com/hetznercloud/csi-driver) for automatic block volumes mounting.
 It's far more performant than NFS (but still less than local SSD), but there is no resiliency neither scalability.
-It's really easy to go with and very resource efficient for the cluster, note that multiple pods can [reference same volume](https://github.com/hetznercloud/csi-driver/issues/146) which allow reusability without wasting 10 GB each time.
+It's really easy to go with and very resource efficient for the cluster.
+Multiple pods can [reference same volume](https://github.com/hetznercloud/csi-driver/issues/146) which allow reusability without wasting 10 GB each time.

 As a more advanced solution storage, [Longhorn](https://longhorn.io/) seems to get some traction by combining most requirements with nice UI, with the price of high resource usage inside cluster.
-Moreover, it offers integrated backup solution with snapshots and remote S3, which avoid us to have to manage a dedicated backup solution like [velero](https://velero.io/) and some annotations for each pod volumes to be backup.
+Moreover, it offers integrated backup solution with snapshots and remote S3, which avoid us to have to manage a dedicated backup solution like [velero](https://velero.io/) and save us from adding some backup specific annotations everywhere.

 ### Storage node pool

-When it comes storage management, it's generally recommended having a dedicated node pool for it for better scalability.
+When it comes storage management, it's generally recommended having a separate node pool for it for dedicated scalability.

 {{< mermaid >}}
 flowchart TB